thkukuk/kubic-control/README.md

 `Kubic-Control-CA.crt`.
 If you call `kubicctl` as root and there is no `user.crt` in `~/.config/kubicctl`, the admin certificates from `/etc/kubicd/pki` are used if they exist.
+Certificates for additional users can be created with `kubicctl certificates create <account>`.

 Please take care of this certificates and store them secure, this are the passwords to access kubicd!